sonic-net/SONiC/doc/mgmt/SONiC_OC_MGMT_Interface_HLD.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
-Will be enhancing the management framework management backed code and transformer methods to add support for Management interface Handling.
+Will be enhancing the management framework backend and transformer methods to add support for Physical and  Management interfaces Handling.

 ### 1.2.2 Container